Avani1297/-Optimizing-Lead-Conversions-Using-Data-Driven-Insights-Predictive-Modeling/README.md

 ## 🚀 How to Use This Repo
 1️⃣ Clone the repository.
 2️⃣ Open Jupyter notebooks to explore data analysis & modeling.
-3️⃣ Review key findings in Insights_Report.pdf.
+3️⃣ Review key findings in Lead Conversion_CaseStudy.pdf.

 ## 💬 Let's Connect!
 Have thoughts on lead quality optimization?
 Let’s discuss best practices! 🚀